typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 [ember-modifier]: https://github.com/ember-modifier/ember-modifier

-### Decouple TypeScript support from Ember’s LTS cycle
+### Decouple TypeScript support from Ember's LTS cycle

 This is a perfectly reasonable decision, and in fact some addons may choose to take it.
 However, it comes with the previously mentioned challenges when multiple major versions of an addon exist in the Ember ecosystem.
-While a strategy for resolving those challenges at the ecosystem level would be nice, it is far beyond the scope of *this* RFC and indeed is beyond Typed Ember’s purview.
+While a strategy for resolving those challenges at the ecosystem level would be nice, it is far beyond the scope of *this* RFC and indeed is beyond Typed Ember's purview.

 ### Use an alternative to `downlevel-dts`

-As noted above in [<b>“Downleveling” types</b>](#downleveling-types), `downlevel-dts` currently only generates types for TypeScript 3.4, with no ability to generate targeted types.
+As noted above in [<b>"Downleveling" types</b>](#downleveling-types), `downlevel-dts` currently only generates types for TypeScript 3.4, with no ability to generate targeted types.
 As such, there are two other approaches we might take to

-1.  **Build our own tool.** While this is probably doable—`downlevel-dts` is not especially large or complicated—it is additional maintenance burden, and is not aligned with the TypeScript team’s own efforts.
+1.  **Build our own tool.** While this is probably doable—`downlevel-dts` is not especially large or complicated—it is additional maintenance burden, and is not aligned with the TypeScript team's own efforts.
 It is, as such, not *preferable*.
 However, if the TypeScript team is unwilling to maintain a more granular tool, this may be appropriate, and it would likely see wide uptake across the broader TypeScript ecosystem, as its utility is obvious.

 2.  **Manually generate downleveled types.** This is possible, but very difficult: it requires addon authors to deeply understand the semantics of changes between TypeScript versions, rather than simply allowing a tool to manage it automatically.
 In practice, we expect that addon authors would choose *not* to downlevel their types because of the complexity involved, and instead either to just wait to adopt *new* TypeScript versions for a longer period of time or to drop support for *older* versions much more rapidly than this RFC proposes, with all the attendant downsides of either.

 ## Unresolved questions

 -   Is the recommended version support policy appropriate?
-There are other options available, like Typed Ember’s current commitment to support the latest two (<i>N−1</i>) versions in the types.
-(In practice, we did not bump most of the Ember types’ minimum version from TypeScript 2.8 until the release of TypeScript 3.9, at which time we bumped minimum supported TypeScript version to 3.7.)
+There are other options available, like Typed Ember's current commitment to support the latest two (<i>N−1</i>) versions in the types.
+(In practice, we did not bump most of the Ember types' minimum version from TypeScript 2.8 until the release of TypeScript 3.9, at which time we bumped minimum supported TypeScript version to 3.7.)

 -   How should we make downleveling and CI runs against supported TypeScript versions interact?
 Should we tell users to generate test-specific `tsconfig.json` files to use with downleveled types in their tests?
 Can this be automated in some way?
 Does use of `typesVersions` plus the CI runs handle it?